scott-eric-kaufman/visual-rhetoric/content/film-ghost-world.md

-## Enid and Rebecca aren't winning Ghost World
+## Ghost World: Enid and Rebecca aren't winning Ghost World

 Given that I already related my attempt to make [the final day of my "Slow Horror" course memorable](http://www.lawyersgunsmoneyblog.com/2011/03/how-to-ruin-thirty-days-in-a-night-by-violating-the-dayenu-principle), it only makes sense to do the same for the "[Confessional Narratives](http://acephalous.typepad.com/acephalous/2011/01/confessional-narratives-syllabus.html)"  The final works we studied were the [print](http://www.amazon.com/exec/obidos/ASIN/1560974273/diesekoschmar-20) and [film](http://www.amazon.com/exec/obidos/ASIN/B00005T30L/diesekoschmar-20) versions of Daniel Clowes' *Ghost World*, both of which [I hate with a pre-critical vicerality](http://acephalous.typepad.com/acephalous/2010/05/daniel-clowes-is-not-per-his-insistence-one-of-those-comic-book-readers.html) that—to pat myself on the back for being responsible—doesn't prevent me from acknowledging their importance and teaching them anyway.
 That said, I find the book far more unlikeable than the film.
 Consider the scene in which Enid and Rebecca first meet the waiter they dub "Weird Al" in the novel: